-Any prohibited items (listed in section 3) found in pupils' possession will be confiscated.
+Any prohibited items (listed in Appendix 7) found in pupils' possession will be confiscated.
 These items will not be returned to pupils.

-We will also confiscate any item which is harmful or detrimental to school discipline.
-These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.
+We will also confiscate any harmful or detrimental item to school discipline.
+If appropriate, these items will be returned to pupils after discussion with senior leaders and parents.